About This Drug

 - You can take the medicine whole with or without food.
 Do not chew, cut or crush it.

-- If you take antacids, take this drug at least 2 hours before or 2 hours after you take the antacid.
+- If you take antacids, take it at least 2 hours before or 2 hours after you take dasatinib.

 - Missed dose: If you vomit or miss a dose, take your next dose at the regular time, and contact your physician.
 Do not take 2 doses at the same time and do not double up on the next dose.